Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Mathematical Formulation

-If $w(t_k)<g(t_k)$, then the amount $g(t_k) - w(t_k)$ is transferred from the investment account to the cash fund and will appreciate over time according to the cash fund rate.
-We emphasize that the policyholder cannot withdraw from the cash fund and can only be accessed upon the { expiry} of the contract.
 The benefit base is updated depending on whether an excess withdrawal is made and on the value of the post-fee, post-withdrawal investment account relative to $\hat{G}(t_k^-) = \max\{X^{PF}(t_k^-), G(t_k^-)\}$, which is the ratcheted benefit base \textit{prior} to any downward adjustments due to excess withdrawals.
 Specifically, we have: \begin{itemize} \item If $w(t_k) \leq g(t_k)$, then

 \item If $w(t_k) > g(t_k)$, then